gldog/anonymize_jira_users/README.md

 - Anonymization in UI and REST API.
 - Allows anonymization of present as well as deleted users:
   "You can anonymize users in two ways — the choice here depends on whether the user is still active, or has been deleted."
-[1]
+[1].
 - Limitations: "Personal data might still appear in the issue history, which shows all past activity on an issue."
-[2]
+[1].

 **Jira 8.8, released 19 March 2020**

-- Audit log improvements for developers [2]
+- Audit log improvements for developers [2].
-- Support of a new auditing REST-API
+- Support of a new auditing REST-API.

 **Jira 8.10, released 23 June 2020**